SashG91/TCM-Tianjin-Cycle-Meet/README.md

 ## Credits
+The Code Institute (CI) template was used to complete this project [Full template](https://github.com/Code-Institute-Org/gitpod-full-template)

+### Code
+- To support the coding learnt through Code Institute online web tutorials from w3Schools was used [w3Schools](https://www.w3schools.com/)

-### Content
+### Icons
--All copy was made by the author.

--Procedures on how to make various sections and functions (sign up form and routes) on the page was adapted from the CI learning programme.

--The Loves Running project was a reference point for funcitionality on this site.

--The icons used for the heading, footer, routes and sign up page was taken from Font Awesome.
+- The icons used for the heading, footer, routes and sign up page was taken from [Font Awesome](https://fontawesome.com/v5/search?m=free)

--The icon used on the url tab for the site was applied using Favicon.
-Here is a [link](https://favicon.io/) to the page.
+- The Favicon used on the url tab for the site was applied using Favicon [Favicon](https://favicon.io/).

-### Media
+### Images
--The images used on the home, routes and sign up page was take from an Open Source site PEXELS.com.
-Here is a [link](https://www.pexels.com/) to the page.
+-The images used on the sight was from an open source PEXELS.com.
+[Pexels](https://www.pexels.com/).

+### Maps
+- Satellite Maps used for the routes page was extracted from [Google Maps](https://google-map-generator.com/)

 ## Acknowledgments
--
+- I would like to thank my mentor Malia Havlicek for detailed and useful project meetings and the suport of the CI tutor team for assiting with problems whilts building this project.